-Notice: One of the documents that is included on the DVD and available online is named "Front_Foil_Label /

-Quick_Start_Guide_HPT_Inserts".
-This is is a template file that allows to label the LEDs in a proper way.
+Notice: One of the documents that is included on the DVD and available online is named "Front_Foil_Label / HighPROTEC_Inserts".
+This is a template file that allows to label the LEDs in a proper way.

 You can print this out on a transparent foil and fasten it on the front plate of the device.